MHickey2/Wannabe-Healthy/README.md

 - All images for the site, including blog images come from [Pexels](https://www.pexels.com/)
 - The logo and Favicon were built with the online tools: [LogoMaker](https://www.logomaker.com/) and [Favicon.io](https://favicon.io/)
+- Read an article in medium on [Custom Error Pages](https://medium.com/@yildirimabdrhm/python-django-handling-custom-error-page-807087352bea) and used some code to implement error pages.
 - All Blog content was self created, and was based on online research of various health related topics.
 - The Project began with the basic code used in the 'I think therefore I blog' walkthrough Project, but was modified according to my own needs within the Project.
 As the Project developed, I sought out various Tutorials that defined the CRUD capabilities and learned how to apply what I learned within the project framework.
-I used the following Tutorial in particular to see how to apply CRUD Functionality
+I used the following Tutorial in particular to apply CRUD Functionality with modifications along the way.

     [Create a Simple Blog with Python and Django with Codemy](https://www.youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)